denmei/gimprove-client/README.md

 ## Install
 To install all required packages, run `python3 install.py` from the root directory.

+### Setup User
+Communication with the Gimprove-server requires the client to authenticate with his credentials.
+When setting up the client, you have to enter the credentials in the corresponding file under ```test/Configuration/.credentials.json```.

+At the moment, you'll also have to update your equipment-id in ```Configuration/config.json```.

+### Setup AWS
 To setup AWS for uploading the log-Files to S3:
 * Create `/.aws`: `mkdir /.aws` and cd into the new directory
 * Create the configuration file with `touch config`, open the file and paste: